avonmoll/ifacconf-typst/README.md

 # Installation

-For now, download `template.typ` and place in the same directory as your document.
+For now, download `template.typ` and `ifac-conference.csl` and place in the same directory as your document.
 A more structured template experience for Typst is likely going to come sometime soon (see [this comment from the creators](https://github.com/typst/templates/pull/18#issuecomment-1798188384))

 # Dependencies